Date of Award

 This study evaluated pack weight to understand the limits of long-term load carriage.
 Participants were Appalachian Trail hikers who attempted to complete the entire trail in the 2012 season.
 Hikers were asked to complete a series of online surveys throughout the duration of their hike to assess pack weight, body weight, injuries/illnesses sustained, miles hiked, and reasons for quitting a long-distance hike.
 Through logistic regression analysis an equation for the prediction of completing the trail was developed.
 The evaluations of pack weight, load percentage of total body weight, average miles hiked per day, Body Mass Index (BMI), experience, and gender revealed how they affect the prediction process.
 The independent variables used for prediction show interdependency throughout the analysis with moderate relationships that would be required to successfully predict a hiker to complete the trail.

 In addition, there was supporting data that reflected higher instances of pack related injury reports to hikers who carried heavier pack weights.
 This study illustrates trends in pack weight and load percentages that may provide useful in suggesting weight limits to increase the success rates of hikers and reduce injuries.
 The hypothesis that hikers were negatively affected in the number of miles hiked as pack weight increases was supported in the study.

 Scholarly Commons Citation

 Thomas, Anthony T., "Effects of Pack Weight on Endurance of Long-distance Hikers" (2013).
-Dissertations and Theses.
+PhD Dissertations and Master's Theses.
 140.